 Microsoft Windows – What is it?

 Microsoft Windows 10 or Windows 8.1 is also known as the Operating System and it is the software that tells the hardware what to do.
 You give it instructions by clicking a mouse or swiping the screen and then Windows tells the hardware what to do with those instructions giving you the desired result.
 There are also other flavors of Operating Systems.
 Apple uses what is called OS X and then there is Linux.

 What is a Processor?

 A processor is basically the boss of the rest of the hardware.
 It receives instructions from the operating system and utilizes the appropriate component to carry out the task.
 Intel and AMD are the main processor manufacturers with Intel being the most popular.
-At this point Intel is up to the 7th Generation Core processor but the 6th Gen is still being widely used.
-The 6th generation processors are called Skylake and the 7th generation processors are dubbed Kaby Lake.
+At this point Intel is up to the 10th Generation Core processor but the 8th Gen is still being widely used.
 The i3, i5 and i7 are the speed or power with the i7 being the most powerful.
 The Pentium and Celeron are still being used for low-end computing.
 When choosing a processor, it all depends on what you are going to use the computer for.
 If you are just going to be browsing the Internet, emailing and creating some documents, the lower processor is just fine and cheaper too.
 If you are going to be gaming or using processor intensive applications, the faster the better.